casper-university/2.13-Writing-Smart-Contract-Integration-Tests/README.md

 ).build();
 ```

-This looks very similar to our installation request that we created a few minutes ago, but with some notable differences.
+This looks very similar to the installation request that we created a few minutes ago, but with some notable differences.
 Instead of providing the path to the compiled smart contract, we instead provide the smart contract hash, and the entrypoint we would like to call, which is in this case `"increment_count"`.

 Then, just like with installing the contract, we run the `builder.exec` function and expect success: